-There are the places which have a special undefined magic, artistry, unique and wholly enchanting character and Altamont Gardens are one of them.
+There are the places which have a special undefined magic and artistry.
+Unique and wholly enchanting character and Altamont Gardens are one of them.

 Altamont Gardens are gardens considered to be one of the most beautiful and romantic gardens in Ireland.
 They rank among the top 10 Irish gardens.
 Although still little known, but they are often referred to as the “Jewel in Ireland’s Gardening Crown”.

-Situated on the banks of the River Slaney, Altamont Gardens are the Robinson style gardens.
-They are a natural mix of formal and informal gardens that you can enjoy walking around the lake, through the Arboretum, Bog Garden and Ice Age Glen.
+Situated on the banks of the River Slaney.
+Altamont Gardens are the Robinson style gardens.
+They are a natural mix of formal and informal gardens.
+So you can enjoy walking around the lake, through the Arboretum, Bog Garden and Ice Age Glen.

 Moreover, the Altamont Gardens offer spectacular views of the Blackstairs Mountains, the Wicklow Mountains, and Mount Leinster.